yanpeidong2/comp0034-week6/activities/activities.md

 You can also start Flask in code which is [explained here](https://flask.palletsprojects.com/en/2.2.x/server/#in-code).

-## Activity 2: Configure a Flask app using the factory pattern approach
+## Activity 2: Create a Flask app using the factory pattern approach

 ### A reminder on Python packages and modules